ONSdigital/application-profile/csv.md

 A quick way to check if a column only contains related data and unique identifiable is if you filter on a column and for every value you select another column will only ever have the same value for that row it is likely to help human readability.

-For example the three columns prefixed with `area_` are related in the table below, filtering on any of the three would only ever result in one value for the other two columns.
-The area_code column is a unique identifier for the geography.
+For example the three columns prefixed with `area_` are related in the table below, filtering on any two of the three would only ever result in one value for the remaining column.
+The area_code column is a unique identifier for each geography.

 | area_code | area_label        | Area_type              | value | ... |
 | --------- | ----------------- | ---------------------- | ----- | --- |